-It does take some time to properly distill water so let’s dive right in and learn how to distill your own water.
+It does take some time to properly distill water, though, so let’s dive right in and learn how to distill your own water.

 Water distillation can literally be a lifesaver.
 Distilling water removes all kinds of toxins from your water source.
-Bacteria, toxins, particles, metals, viruses, and much more are all left behind when you properly distill water.
+Bacteria, particles, metals, viruses and much more are all left behind when you properly distill water.

-  Distilling water in your kitchen is a great idea for preppers as you can distill larger amounts at a time and store for later use.
+Distilling water in your kitchen is a great idea for preppers, too, as you can distill larger amounts at a time and store for later use.

 - A large pot (with a concave lid)

 Here are the steps involved in distilling your own water:

 Fill your pot full and place it on medium to high heat.
 Put more water in your pot than you plan to distill at a time, since you’ll lose some in the process.

 Step 2: Float it!

 Drop your glass bowl into the pot, making sure it floats.
 You must be able to pour water into the glass bowl while it is floating.
 Then place your lid on the pot upside down (so the curved part of the lid is downward).

 Place your ice onto the concave lid.
 Make sure you have plenty of ice on the lid, but don’t overfill it.
 The ice cools the distillate and speeds up condensation in the pot.